inasafe/inasafe-doc/docs/source/user-docs/using-qgis.rst

   Application.
 * The `QGIS Training Manual <http://manual.linfiniti.com>`_ by Linfiniti Consulting that provides a detailed training guide on QGIS and PostGIS.

-Things to cover (suggested by Trias Aditya)

-- access to statistics data
-- access to WFS (for exposure data)
-- access to WMS (for background data)
-- you have got an idea to access WCS (e.g. hazard, elevation data etc)
-- map the projected impact into graphical charts (this will be my favourites then...)